ebornier-pivotal/twitter-dashboard/README.md

 Currently, this demo is not able to read vcap to bind the spring-xd server.

 The demo works fine on a laptop, but I encountered issues with CF deployment.
 I have to fix it.

+Tweets displayed in red are "negative" tweet.
+The idea is to do real time sentiment analysis in the futur.
+So far, it's just a basic algorithm.

  ![Twitter DashBoard](https://raw.githubusercontent.com/ebornier-pivotal/twitter-dashboard/master/twitter-dashboard.png)